 This recipe also works great with store bought gluten free pie crusts.
 You can find them in the frozen section of your favorite health food/fancy food store.
 (I get mine at Sprouts.)

 Vegetarian Carrot Tart Directions

-- Line a rectangular tart pan with your crust, load it up with your favorite pie weights, and blind bake it at 425F for 15 minutes, or until barely golden brown.
+- Line a 14″ x 4.5″ rectangular tart pan with your crust, load it up with your favorite pie weights, and blind bake it at 425F for 15 minutes, or until barely golden brown.

 - NOTE: Use whatever pan you already own.
-If you don’t own a rectangular pan, that’s fine.
+If you don’t own a rectangular tart pan, that’s fine.
 I like using mine for this recipe because it allows me to make fancy looking striped pies with a fraction the effort.
 Working in straight lines is so much easier than methodically curling endless rows of fruit or vegetables around a circular pie pan, but please, don’t go buy a one-use pie pan.
 Your round one will be fine!

 - Spread ¼ cup carrot hummus along the bottom of your blind baked crust.
 You can find carrot, beet, white bean, and a variety of alternative hummuses (

 hummi?) at most larger grocery stores these days.
 If yours doesn’t stock it, scroll down for my carrot hummus recipe.
 In addition to adding flavor, the spread helps you anchor the carrots in place while you’re creating the layers.